luciusmagn/magnusi.tech/posts/huoh.md

 Anyways, it was probably just her imagination playing tricks on her.
 Her recent life has been a rollercoaster, it was most likely making her be not herself her a bit.
 Or so she thought.
-A more pressing question was on her mind, now that she learned who she really ways.
+A more pressing question was on her mind, now that she learned who she really was.
 "What am I really like?"

 She was absorbed in her thought for a bit, but she was disturbed by Benji and Shizo reacting to someone